Eating habits and behaviors

 - At the end of the week, review your journal and look at your eating patterns.
 Decide which habits you want to change.

 Also, take a look at the healthy habits you have and be proud of yourself about them.
 Try not to judge your behaviors too harshly.
 It is easy to focus only on your poor habits.
-This can make you feel stressed and give up trying to change.
+This can make you feel stressed or give you doubts about trying to change.

 Taking on new, healthier habits may mean that you: